-Historical occupancy data for the subject (if applicable) should be reported and compared to occupancy data from the rental comparable and overall occupancy data for the subject's market area.
-Consideration for credit loss should also be considered.
+Historical occupancy data for the subject (if applicable) shouldmust be reported and compared to occupancy data from the rental comparables and overall occupancy data for the subject's market area.
+Consideration for credit loss shouldmust also be considered.

 Expense Analysis